prithsha/erav2-session13/README.md

 assignment_13_lightning.ipynb controls the execution

 1. cifar10 input is 32x32 image while resent 18 expects 224x224.
 So we have updated the starting layer of resnet18 .
 We are also using Resnet18 from torchvision.models.resnet18.
-2. We have created module LightResnet derived from LightningModule
+2. We have created module LightResnet derived from LightningModule in models\modelHandler.py
     - Created three multiclass torch metrics for train, test and validation accuracy
     - Following functions Overrided.
 On each function we calculate accuracy
         - training_step